bopcho/bopcho/README.md

 ### Hi there 👋
-I'm Bobby, a junior web developer with one year of expirience.
+I'm Bobby, a junior web developer with one and a half years of coding expirience.

 - 🔭 I’m currently working mostly in Output Managment and Spooling
 - 🌱 I’m currently learning React and TypeScript